MossieJ/Project0/README.md

 grid							        - link3.html
 text customisation                      - link3.html, success.html, variables.html

-Note: There is a secret link on link3.html, this link contains 1 inheritence element.
+Note: There is a secret link on link3.html, this link contains 1 inheritence element (success notification).
     Some Style content found on link.html files due to minor issues with .scss file.

 Project0 runs with a theme of gaming with gaming background.